 Silverstone noted that cashless catering sales are around 25% higher than cash-based sales, improving efficiency and producing a much larger turnover.
 In addition to this, Silverstone UTC has key partners who utilise CRB Cunninghams' solutions.

 Neil Hopkins, Business Manager at Silverstone UTC, stated that the main reasons for choosing CRB Cunningham's solutions were "to remove the need for students to carry a lot of cash around the college, improve the speed of lunch service, providing safeguarding and security on site."
 Therefore, Impact Cashless Catering and Paxton Access Control were perfect for the Silverstone site.

-Impact cashless catering has almost completely eradicated the need for students to carry cash within the education environment, with around 80% of students using the cashless aspect of the system and only around 20% of students still using cash.
-Silverstone UTC is hoping to eventually transition this into being 100% cashless.
+Impact cashless catering has almost entirely eradicated the need for students to carry cash within the education environment.
+Around 80% of students use the cashless system, and only approximately 20% of students still use money.
+Silverstone UTC is hoping to transition into being 100% cashless eventually.

 One of the unique benefits of an Impact cashless system is that if students are eligible for free school meals, their account and purchasing processes are the same as students whose parents use the online payment function to credit their children's accounts.
-This means that the free school meal stigma that can sometimes lead to peer-to-peer issues, can be eradicated.
+This anonymity eradicates the free school meal stigma that can sometimes lead to peer-to-peer issues.

 As well as parents being able to fund students accounts online, they can view their child's account to check balances, set up spending limits and keep an eye on eating habits to ensure that they are maintaining a healthy balanced diet.